Ashok Nagar metro station

-Ashok Nagar Metro station is a Metro railway station on the Line 2 of the Chennai Metro, which is currently under operation.
-The station is among the elevated stations coming up along corridor II of the Chennai Metro, Chennai Central–St. Thomas Mount stretch.
-The station will serve the neighbourhoods of Ashok Nagar and Mambalam.
+Ashok Nagar is an elevated metro station on the South-East Corridor of the Green Line of Chennai Metro in Chennai, India.
+This station serves the neighbourhoods of Ashok Nagar, K.K.
+Nagar, and Mambalam.

 History

 Construction history

 The station was constructed by Consolidated Constructed Consortium (CCCL).
 The consolidated cost of the station along with the stations of Koyambedu, Arumbakkam, CMBT, and Vadapalani was ₹ 1,395.4 million.

 The station

 Upon completion, Ashok Nagar Metro Rail station will be the highest elevated station in the entire Chennai Metro Rail system.
 Initially planned to have a ground floor, a concourse floor and a platform floor, four additional floors have been planned to the original plan to make it a six-storey structure, chiefly to generate revenue by letting out the floors to offices and commercial establishments.
 After completion, the station will have a height of more than 40 metres, which will be higher than the Alandur metro rail elevated station where the two corridors of Phase I of the Chennai Metro Rail (viz.
 Washermenpet-Airport and Central-St Thomas Mount lines) converge.

 Unlike other stations of the system which are located in the middle of busy main roads, the station is located a little away from 100-Feet Road in the middle of a residential area.